 Step #3.
 Tap on the Delete account and confirm.

 It’s better to clear out Safari history and website data from time to time to ensure the web browser continues to run smoothly and doesn’t pile too much of cache.

 It turns out that all of your Voicemail contributes to the “Documents and Data” part of the Phone app.
 Hence make sure to delete unwanted voicemails regularly to ensure they don’t clutter your device for space.

-Phone app → Voicemail → selects the voicemail → Now, you need to tap on it or swipe right to left across it to reveal Delete button → tap on Delete button.
+Phone app → Voicemail → selects the voicemail → Now, you need to tap on it or swipe right to left across it to reveal the Delete button → tap on the Delete button.

 To delete multiple voicemails, open Phone app → Voicemails → tap on Edit → select the voicemails → tap on Delete.